lnlzhp769237/Phase-diagram-Visualizing-the-criterion-in-parameter-space/README.md

 The entire simulation is parallelised over multiple CPU cores and offers a test mode for rapid checks as well as a full production mode for final results.

+The workflow described above directly corresponds to the implementation in eta_eta_c_SIS_hotmap.py.
+Generated: Fig. 1 in the main text, and Fig. H1 in Appendix H.